Pouyazarbipour/WaveCalculator/README.md

 ## Installation
 1. Download or clone this repository.
-2. Open the `waveCalculator.m` file in MATLAB.
+2. Open the `waveCalculatorGUI.m` file in MATLAB.
 3. Run the script to launch the GUI.

 ---

 ## Dependencies
-This program requires MATLAB R2018b or later.
+This program requires MATLAB R2017b or later.
 No additional toolboxes are necessary.

 ---